Campus and community support

 Visit the SCLC on campus

 The Spiritual Care and Learning Centre is located in the McMaster University Student Centre (MUSC), in room 212.
-Our office hours are 10:00 a.m. to 4:00 p.m.
-ET.
-There is a lounge space to relax, enjoy some reading materials, wait to use one of the prayer spaces available through the day, or commune with others.
+Our office hours are 9:00 a.m. to 4:00 p.m. between September and April, and by appointment between May and August.
+There is a lounge space to relax, enjoy some reading materials, wait to use one of the prayer spaces available throughout the day, or commune with others.
 There are halal/kosher treats and cookies, as well as herbal teas to enjoy.

 More spiritual and prayer spaces on campus